 Now, for the best place to stay near Keukenhof Gardens and the Flower Strip: Surprisingly, there aren’t that many hotels in and near Lisse.
 But no worries, there are plenty of amazing alternatives.
 This is by far our favorite one: De Groene Bollenschuur, a lovingly restored barn amidst the bulb fields.

 If you’re looking for an amazing hotel nearby, we’d recommend staying in Noordwijk, a lovely seaside town very close to the flower fields.
 Its central location makes it a great place to stay in spring and summer, whether you plan a Netherlands backpacking trip or a cultural road trip.
-The hotel we have our eye on for some time is the Vesper hotel which offers bike rental as well.
+The hotel we have had our eye on for some time is the Vesper Hotel which offers bike rental as well.

 Places to visit nearby

 You could combine your visit to the flower fields with a day in Haarlem or Leiden.
 You can easily reach these cities, as well as the flower fields in this region, by public transportation.

-Tip: The Gouda cheese market, which takes places from April to September, may take place a bit further away but is a must-visit if you have a car.
+Tip: The Gouda cheese market, which takes place from April to September, may take place a bit further away but is a must-visit if you have a car.
 The date of this event conveniently coincides with the tulip season.

 Head of Holland

-The so-called Kop van Holland, located in the northernmost part of the North Holland Province.
+The so-called Kop van Holland, is located in the northernmost part of the North Holland Province.